Amala Food Nutritional Values | Health Benefits | Health Risk

 Amala powder/Elubo is a powerhouse of nutrients.
 It is rich in Vitamins, calcium, and iron.
 It helps in boosting your immunity naturally.

-Amla is a very special fruit full of antioxidants that are effective in reducing the cell damage which reduces the free radicals that can cause disease in the body
+Amla is a very special fruit full of antioxidants that are effective in reducing cell damage which reduces the free radicals that can cause disease in the body

 -